The most interesting facts about Vatican City, from the world’s smallest country to being entirely surrounded by the city of Rome.

 11. From 1870 to 1929, popes refused to leave the Vatican as they refused to recognize the authority of the Kingdom of Italy.
 They were known as “prisoners in the Vatican” until 1929 when Italy’s Fascist government negotiated the Lateran Pacts that created the present city-state.

-12. Vatican City is one of just 21 countries that do not have an army or regularly military force.
-Instead, it relies on Italy for defence.
-It does, however, maintain the Pontifical Swiss Guard Corps (Corpo della Guardia Svizzera Pontificia) which is largely ceremonial.
+12. Vatican City is one of just 21 countries that do not have an army or regular military force.
+Instead, it relies on Italy for defense.
+It does, however, maintain the Pontifical Swiss Guard Corps (Corpo della Guardia Svizzera Pontificia), which is largely ceremonial.

 17. In 2013, Benedict XVI became the first pope to resign from office since Pope Gregory XII in 1415.
 Pope Benedict cited his age and declining health as reasons for his resignation.